Skip over main navigation

 What happens in an EHC needs assessment

-An Education, Health and Care (“EHC”) needs assessment is an assessment of the education, health care and social care needs of the child or young person.
+An education, health and care (EHC) needs assessment is an assessment of the education, health care and social care needs of a child or young person.

 Who will carry out the assessment?

-The LA has the legal duty to carry out the assessment process.
-They cannot ask a school or college to carry out the assessment for them, and they cannot require the school or college to pay for any part of the assessment (such as the educational psychologist’s report).
+Your LA has the legal duty to carry out the assessment process.
+It cannot ask a school or college to carry out the assessment for it, and it cannot require the school or college to pay for any part of the assessment (such as the educational psychologist’s report).

 Who should be asked for advice?